inasafe/inasafe/docs/reporting-standards.md

 ![image](https://cloud.githubusercontent.com/assets/5743135/17542495/6b968a16-5ef3-11e6-8622-af1cab2e0a5f.png)

+The order of elements in the legend is from high to low; top to bottom. ie the high hazard zone is above the medium hazard zone, above the low hazard zone.

 Map legend classes will have labels.
 The label should complement the legend title and should use the following syntax: